April 1, 2020 – All I do is sew

 - US death toll is now 50,024 – double what it was 10 days ago.

 - Trump has also been pushing anti-malarial drugs which has prompted the FDA to issue warnings that hydroxychloroquine has killed people.
-Rumor has it that the Trump family has invested in this drug and pushing it will increase their profits.
+Rumor has it that the Trump family has invested in this drug and is pushing it to increase their profits.

 - Trump is sending ventilators to Latin America in spite of our continued need for them.
 “States need to find their own stuff” he says, and hints that Democratic states are not faring as well as GOP states.
-Everything is political.
+Everything is political now.

-- Trump announces that he won’t fund USPS unless they quadruple their postal rates on packages, he aims that at Amazon (USPS delivers ‘last mile’ for many carriers).
+- Trump announces that he won’t fund USPS unless they quadruple their postal rates on packages, he aims that at Amazon because of some issue he has with Bezos.
+(USPS delivers ‘last mile’ for many carriers.)

 - Businesses in 16 states reopen, but now people have no money to spend and many are too fearful to leave their homes.